Contextualized Perturbation for Textual Adversarial Attack: Appendix

 \paragraph{Evaluation Metric.} The similarity function $\operatorname{sim}$ builds on the universal sentence encoder (USE;~\citealp{cer2018universal}) to measure a \emph{local} similarity at the perturbation position with window size 15 between the original input and its adversary. \emph{All baselines} are equipped this $\operatorname{sim}$ when constructing the candidate vocabulary.
 The evaluation metric \textbf{Sim} uses USE to calculate a \emph{global} similarity between two texts.
 These procedures are typically following~\citet{jin2019bert}.
 We mostly rely on human evaluation (\secref{sec:exp_res}) to conclude the significant advantage of preserving textual similarity on \ourmodel compared with TextFooler.

 \paragraph{Data Processing.} When processing the data, we keep all punctuation in texts for both victim model training and attacking.
+This differs the pre-processing setting in TextFooler~\citep{jin2019bert} as we empirically found that removing punctuation makes the victim model vulnerable.
 Since GLUE benchmark~\citep{wang2019glue} does not provide the label for test set, we instead use its dev set as the the test set for the included datasets (MNLI, QNLI, QQP, MRPC, SST-2) in the evaluation.
 For the sentence-pair tasks (e.g., MNLI, QNLI, QQP, MRPC), we attack the longer one excluding the tokens appearing in both sentences.
 This is because inference tasks usually require entailed data to have the same keywords, e.g., numbers, name entities, etc. All experiments are conducted on one Nvidia GTX 1080Ti GPU.